 In short, dofollow links tell search engines to follow the link.

 Search engines use dofollow links as a way to determine where a blog or website should rank in the page results.

-What this means is that if you have multiple sites (related to your niche) naturally linking to your blog with dofollow links, search engines take that to mean your site is trustworthy and is providing high quality content.
-Having relevant dofollow links linking back to your blog influences your page rank in a positive way.
+What this means is that if you have multiple sites (related to your niche) naturally linking to your blog with dofollow links, search engines take that to mean your site is trustworthy and is providing high-quality content.
+Having relevant dofollow links pointing back to your blog positively influences your page rank.

 What Are Nofollow links

 A nofollow link is the opposite of a dofollow link in that it tells search engines to NOT follow the link.
 When a link is set to nofollow, in the “eyes” of the search engine, that link doesn’t point to anything.
 This means nofollow links do not increase nor decrease your page rank in search engines.